scottyeager/info_foundation/src/decentralization/councils/wisdom_council.md

 # Wisdom Council

 ![wisdom council](wisdom-council.jpg)

+ThreeFold Foundation receives through the blockchain 10% of all capacity sold on the Threefold Grid.
+These proceeds are used to further develop the ThreeFold Movement and later to benefit planetary doing good projects

+12 members have following function

+- protect the interests of the ThreeFold Foundation
+- approve TFT donations to doing good projects
+- oversee the way how the ThreeFold tokens are used to benefit the planet and the ThreeFold movement.

 In order to make balanced, fair and effective decisions regarding Three Fold Foundation funds distribution, ThreeFold Foundation has adopted the Wisdom Council system as a resource model of harmonious communication

 This process is based upon ancient leadership practices and modern social science techniques as a way to consider all perspectives of the Members in order to make decisions that are in the greatest interest of the Mission and for the good of all.